 In the video, a commercially produced paper is used as the foundation.

-Paper at home can be used for foundations, too.
-Copy paper or parchment paper works well.
+Some paper at home can be used for foundations, too.
+Try tissue paper, copy paper or parchment paper.
 If you want to try a circle shape, use a coffee filter.

 Sewing Tip: Make the stitch length shorter on your machine so the paper is easier to remove the paper.